Danza de los Voladores: History

-Diego Durán, who recorded many Aztec customs at the time of the Spanish conquest, described an incident reminiscent of the Danza de los Voladores, where an Aztec prince, Ezhuahuacatl, sacrificed himself by diving from a pole 20 brazas high (probably about 120 feet, a braza being roughly a fathom, i.e. c.
-6 feet).
+Diego Durán, who recorded many Aztec customs at the time of the Spanish conquest, described an incident reminiscent of the Danza de los Voladores, where an Aztec prince, Ezhuahuacatl, sacrificed himself by diving from a pole 20 brazas high (probably about 120 feet, a braza being roughly a fathom, i.e. approximately 6 feet).
 The four modern day voladores typically circle the pole 13 times each, for a total of 52 circuits, or the number of years in the Aztec "calendar round".

 The ritual was partially lost after the Conquest, and the Spaniards destroyed many records about it, though Juan de Torquemada preserved a remarkably detailed account.
 The Church was much against "pagan" rituals such as these after the Conquest and this and many other rituals were silenced or practiced in secret.
 Much of what is known is due to oral tradition and writing by the first Europeans to come to Mexico.
 Later, Catholic elements would be added to the ritual, and it became something of a spectacle in the later colonial period.
 The ritual mostly disappeared in Mexico and Central America with small remnants surviving, including the Totonac people.

 Although the ritual did not originate with the Totonacs, today it is often associated with the Totonacs of the Papantla area in Veracruz.
 In modern times, a number of changes have occurred.
 Due to the deforestation of much of the Sierra de Puebla and mountain areas of Veracruz, most voladores perform on permanent metal poles, which in Veracruz are often donated by the oil industry.
 The most controversial change has been the induction of women to perform the ceremony.
 Traditionally, it has been taboo to allow women to become voladores but a few have become such, all of whom are in Puebla state.
 One of the first males to train women, Jesús Arroyo Cerón, died when he fell from a pole during the Cumbre Tajín 2006 cultural festival.
 The elders of the Totonacs believe this was divine retribution and still prohibit the performance of the ritual to women participants.